-I’m back in Federal Way for the second day of the state boys swimming and diving meet at the King County Aquatic Center.
+It’s the second day of the state boys swimming and diving championships at the King County Aquatics Center in Federal Way.